 Should a policy cover all property and activities or just youth events?

-In Minnesota, both types of policies exist, but the recent trend is toward "all property" policies because they may be simpler for citizens to understand, rather than to determine which activities qualify as "youth events."
+In Minnesota, both types of policies exist, but the recent trend is toward comprehensive "all property" policies because they protect everyone from secondhand smoke, rather than just particular groups at "youth events."